 U.S. President Donald Trump said on Monday his historic summit with North Korean leader Kim Jong Un in Singapore could "work out very nicely" as officials from both countries sought to narrow differences on how to end a nuclear stand-off on the Korean peninsula.

-Kim, one of the world`s most reclusive leaders, made an evening tour of sites on Singapore`s waterfront, on the eve of the summit due to start on Tuesday at a nearby resort island.
+Kim, one of the world`s most reclusive leaders, made an evening tour of sites on Singapore`s waterfront, on the eve of the summit that is due to get underway on Tuesday morning at a nearby resort island.

 While Trump was optimistic about prospects for the summit between the old foes, U.S. Secretary of State Mike Pompeo injected a note of caution ahead of the first-ever meeting of sitting U.S. and North Korean leaders, saying it remained to be seen whether Kim was sincere about his willingness to denuclearise.